-The first thing a divorcee needs to figure out is whether to hire an attorney or represent themselves during divorce proceedings.
+The first thing a divorcee needs to figure out is whether to hire an attorney or represent themselves during the divorce process.
 This issue depends on the specific circumstances of your case, such as whether you have minor children, as well as the amount and value of your marital assets.
 In general, divorces involving children and high-value assets involve complex issues of law and fact that essentially require the expertise of an experienced family law attorney.

 Ideally, all divorcees could retain the professional services of a licensed attorney to advise them about their legal rights and advocate for their best interests.
 Unfortunately, many people do not have the luxury of retaining a lawyer for their divorce and have no choice but to proceed as a “pro se litigant”—someone who is not represented by a professional attorney.